I Heard It Through The Grapevine | Chords + Lyrics

 Make this a habit and you’ll also get great at writing parts for original songs as you’re always exploring the neck and therefore used to finding new ideas.

-You should learn how to play I Heard It Through The Grapevine because it’s “a standard” for the working Soul guitarist, but also to experience soloing over these awesome changes.
+You should learn to play I Heard It Through The Grapevine because it’s “a standard” for the working Soul guitarist, but also to experience soloing over these awesome changes.

 In the course, we dive deep into all that this classic offers, including live band loops to practice with.
-In step 8, you’ll play the complete song with the band.

 Here’s a link to the 8 step-by-step guitar lessons: I Heard It Through The Grapevine – Guitar Lessons with TAB.